msaadirfan-max/msaadirfan-max/README.md

 ## About Me

-Software engineering student at ITU Lahore, currently completing an internship building AI-powered web applications.
+Software engineering student at ITU Lahore, currently completing an AI-powered web applications.
 I work across the full stack — from training ML models and serving them via FastAPI microservices, to building React dashboards and deploying on AWS.

 I'm interested in the intersection of machine learning and production software engineering: systems where a model isn't just a notebook but a real service with auth, logging, and a UI that non-technical users can actually operate.